FrederikMR/optimal_flight_path/README.md

-# Optimal Flight Path under Jet Streams
+# Optimal Flight Path under Jet Streams ✈️

 <img width="569" height="292" alt="earth_chart" src="https://github.com/user-attachments/assets/d55e1770-7c54-4673-8436-811c2927b37c" />

 This repository is a "just for fun"-project that aims to compute the time-minimizing flight paths given jet streams.

-Computing the time-minizming the path between two points on a sphere corresponds to finding the geodesics on a sphere, which have a well-known closed-form expression.
+Computing the time-minimizing the path between two points on a sphere corresponds to finding the geodesics on a sphere, which have a well-known closed-form expression.
 However, if a flight is moving under the influence of a jet stream, simply computing geodesics will not the time-minimizing paths.
 This repository computes the time minimizing flight path between two points given a jet stream by computing geodesics under a time-dependent Finsler metric.
 We consider the Riemannian background metric induced by the WGS48 Earth Model corresponding to an ellipsoid, and a time-dependent force field acting on the earth model corresponding to the jet stream.
 Under certain regularity this can be seen as a time-dependent Finsler metric following the work of [1].

 Geodesics under a time-dependent Finsler metric can be found using the algorithm prooposed in [2].
 In the special case that the force field is zero, or is not time-dependent this corresponds to the algorithm in [3].